Skip to main content

 The main Christmas tree in Florence is in the Piazza del Duomo near the cathedral, but there are usually also trees in Piazzale Michelangelo, Piazza San Firenze and in front of Palazzo Medici Riccardi and Palazzo Vecchio.

 These tend to be lit in the first week or two of December, close to the Immacolata which marks the start of the holiday season.
+In 2025 the Christmas tree will be lit on December 6 2025.
+The event, florencelightsup, will also take place on the 6th, with various light shows around the city.

 Christmas Tree outside the Duomo holidays in Florence